 Vedran Drakulic OAM, CEO

 Vedran has led the philanthropic organisation since its inception in 2011.
 Since then, Australia’s largest private family foundation has distributed charitable grants exceeding A$100 million – from 2017 to 2018, total donations grew from A$15 to A$17 million.
 Vedran’s biggest achievements include the Pauline Gandel Children's Gallery at Melbourne Museum, and the Gandel Holocaust Education Conference, which drew 300 participants nationwide – no mean feat for someone who arrived in Australia as a refugee 24 years ago.

-Missed out on applying for the 2019 Executive of the Year Awards?
-Don't worry the Awards will be back in 2020, you can register your interest here.
+The Executive of the Year Awards will return in 2020, you can register your interest now.